colynhn/PaperReadingNotes/README.md

-# PaperReadingWeekly: some small notes of the reading paper every week.
+# PaperReadingWeekly

+# # BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding